cmgorton/Christina100daysofcode/log.md

 Day 7 and 8: Jan.
 9th and 10th 2017

 Today's Progress:
-I have been working on the #dailycssimages challenege along with the 100DayOfCode challenege.
+I have been working on the #dailycssimages challenege along with the 100DayOfCode challenge.

 Thoughts: struggled a little the first day but today I am understanding inheritance and positions in CSS so much more.
 I am really excited and enjoying this challenege.